 Cell phone use, data, and negligence.

-Cell phone calls and text messages that are both received from and sent to other people can provide a dearth of evidence to round out our trucking accident lawsuit made on a client's behalf.
-In recent years, cell phone usage has been one of the most likely distractions for drivers, so it makes sense that they would commonly play a direct role in causing your wreck.
+Cell phone calls and text messages that are both received from and sent to other people can provide a wealth of evidence to support any truck accident litigation.
+In recent years, cell phone usage has been one of the most likely distractions for drivers, so it makes sense for them to also be a central factor in many crashes involving tractor-trailers.

-It is safe to say that many, or possibly most truck drivers did not grow up with cellular devices, and as a result never got the chance to master their use.
-Many younger motorists also overestimate their ability to multitask while driving: they think that they can manage a fast-moving automobile while simultaneously moving at top speeds, eating French fries, and having a conversation on the phone.
-No one can do that safely.
-When you apply these distractions to an individual handling a large, heavy big rig, it becomes clear why cell phones are increasingly the cause of negligent accidents.
+Many drivers, including truckers, overestimate their ability to multitask while driving: they think that they can manage a fast-moving automobile while simultaneously moving at top speeds, eating French fries, and having a conversation on the phone.
+The truth is, no one can do that safely.
+When you apply these distractions to an individual handling a large, heavy big rig, it becomes clear why cell phones are increasingly the cause of semi-truck crashes.

-However, the greatest threat to you could not be a trucker talking on the phone.
-Rather, it could be due to another phone-related distraction, like texting.
-Hypothetically, even if a trucker has mastered the art of one-handed driving during phone conversations, no one can do anything that even resembles "safe" texting, nor can they securely take pictures , surf the internet, or download music without seriously distracting themselves.
+However, the greatest threat to you may not be a trucker talking on the phone.
+Instead, another phone-related distraction, like texting, could be involved.
+Even if a trucker has mastered the art of one-handed driving during phone conversations, no one can do anything that even resembles "safe" texting while driving, nor can they securely take pictures, surf the internet, or download music without seriously distracting themselves.

 Granted, this data can be harder to collect and secure than cell phone records, but when available, it is arguably much more damning to the defense's claims against negligence.
 Anyone who has ever texted using any device, be it a standard phone of virtual keyboard, is aware of the effort involved - effort that ought to be spent paying attention to the road.
 Should it be proven that the trucker actually was texting right before the accident, this could be a strong case.